ConstrArt/ConstrArt.github.io/kites.md

 <br/>
-On this site I present graphics which I created with the Postscript resp.
-MetaFont programming languages.
+On this site I present graphics which I created with the MetaPost [^1] programming languages.

 The basic shape of these graphics is a kite, my favourit toy on windy days in autmn.
 Gust lift it up, make it turn and dance in the sky.
 Automn colors make it shine.

+[^1]: by John Hobby

 <br/>
 <hr/>